yousty/event_store_client/docs/reading_events.md

 end
 ```

-Note: for some reason when paginating `$all` stream - EventStoreDB return duplicated records from page to page(first event of `page N` is a last event of `page N - 1`).
-So, please take this into account when paginating `$all` stream.
+Note: for some reason when paginating the `$all` stream, EventStoreDB returns duplicate records from page to page (first event of `page N` = last event of `page N - 1`).
 ## User credentials

 You can provide user credentials to be used to read the data as follows.
 This will override the default credentials set on the connection.